10 Things You Should Know Before Shopping at Lidl for the First Time

 1. The vibe is familiar.

-Minimalist in aesthetic, with clean, efficient aisles and European touches, Lidl’s vibe brings to mind fellow four-letter stores like Aldi and IKEA.
-Sunny yellow signage, high ceilings, and faux brick give the space a bright and cheery feel.
-Lidl is pristine (possibly partly owing to the shiny-new location) and intuitively organized, following a circular layout that flows from produce, to pantry, to baking needs, and household goods, rounding out with the dairy and frozen sections.
+Minimalist in aesthetic, with clean, efficient aisles and European touches, the vibe is similar to that of other four-letter stores like IKEA and, yes, Aldi.
+Lidl’s sunny yellow signage, high ceilings, and faux brick give the space a bright and cheery feel.
+Lidl is pristine and intuitively organized, following a circular layout that flows from produce, to pantry, to baking needs, and household goods, rounding out with the dairy and frozen sections.
 Grab a cute oversized blue basket and follow the path to discover deals around every corner.

 2. It’s worth a visit for the bakery alone.

-The bakery is positioned — I suspect strategically — right by the entrance: As you walk through its doors, the store welcomes you with the wafting scent of European-style pastries and breads, which are baked daily in-store.
+The bakery is positioned — I suspect strategically — right by the entrance.
+As you walk through its doors, the store welcomes you with the wafting scent of European-style pastries and breads, which are baked daily in-store.
 An automatic bread slicer cuts fresh loaves to your liking.
 Pretty little pastéis de nata (Portuguese egg custard tarts) come nestled in boxes by the half-dozen.
-And sugar-dusted donuts, soft pretzels, and rolls straight from the oven are ready for the taking; simply nab a pastry bag, open the case, and choose a few (or more).
+Sugar-dusted donuts, soft pretzels, and rolls straight from the oven are ready for the taking.
+Simply nab a pastry bag, open the case, and choose a few (or more).

 3. The weekly deals are easy to spot.

 Lidl’s promise of lower-cost quality products seems especially helpful at a time when grocery prices are on the rise.
-Eye-catching yellow aisle end caps feature “This Week’s Deals” in each department, with organic eggs, fire-roasted salsa, shots of açaÍ, and, appropriately, German bratwurst for sale at deep discounts.
-You can also search the weekly circular online or grab a copy at the entrance of the store to score “Fresh Deals.”
+Eye-catching yellow aisle end caps feature “This Week’s Deals” in each department, with organic eggs, fire-roasted salsa, shots of acai, and appropriately, German bratwurst for sale at deep discounts.
+You can also search the weekly circular online or in the grocer’s myLidl app, or grab a copy at the entrance of the store to score “Fresh Deals.”

-On my outing, I snagged two bags of organic Lidl-brand tortilla chips with sea salt for the price of one — a perfect pairing with the store’s private-label spicy guacamole.
+On my outing, I snagged two bags of organic Lidl-brand tortilla chips with sea salt for the price of one — a perfect pairing with the store’s private-label guacamole.
 Upon checking out, the clerk also handed me a coupon for $10 off my next purchase.
-(Another difference between the stores: unlike Aldi, Lidl issues coupons.)

 4. The company is focused on sustainability.